itsmyfacade/recommender-app/README.md

 ---

 ## Notes
 * Product data lives in api/data/products.json.
 * The model is all-MiniLM-L6-v2 from SentenceTransformers.
+* Frontend is Next.js 14 with minimal setup.